Skip to main content

 1. PII Verification Support: a list of IVMS PII fields that the PII Receiving VASP can assist with validating.

-2. Required PII: a list of IVMS PII fields that the PII Receiving VASP is expected to receive in the PII payload.
+2. Expected PII Preference: a list of IVMS PII fields that the PII Receiving VASP is expected to receive in the PII payload.

 Let's consider a scenario where the Travel Rule Initiating VASP is compiling a list of IVMS PII fields into a payload.
-The PII Receiving VASP's Required PII Setting tells the Travel Rule Initiating VASP which fields must be included in this payload.
+The PII Receiving VASP's Expected PII Preferences tells the Travel Rule Initiating VASP which fields must be included in this payload.
 Additionally, the PII Receiving VASP's PII Verification Support indicates the capabilities that the PII Receiving VASP is supposed to help verify these PII fields.

 PII Verification Support